 - To organize them chronologically through time.

-- To link them together end to end in a chain.
+- To join them together, end to end, in a chain.

 - To lay them out logically according to an ideal.